YounusChilakala/SSMS_NorthWind_Queries/README.md

-# A collection of queries from the Northwind database done in SSMS.
+# A collection of queries from the Northwind database using SQL Server.